Cinema of South India: Characteristics and popularity

-South Indian films, whether Kannada, Malayalam, Telugu, or Tamil, have been predominantly rooted in their specific geography.
+South Indian films, whether Kannada, Malayalam, Tamil, or Telugu, have been predominantly rooted in their specific geography.
 They tell stories that are in tune with the culture, dialect, politics, social structure, and lifestyle of the people in their respective regions.
 This can be seen in the films of Padmarajan or Bharathiraja that were set in the Malayali or Tamil milieu respectively.
 Similarly, K. Viswanath directed films based on arts — performing and visual, aesthetics, social structure and lifestyle of Telugu people.
-South Indian cinema has been able to find audiences across India, and even outside because of its ability to remain rooted in a certain milieu, while appealing to the collective “Indian” sensibility, whereas Hindi films, of late aren’t able to strike this balance because of their essential non-rootedness.
+South Indian cinema has been able to find audiences across India, and even outside because of its ability to remain rooted in a certain milieu, while appealing to the collective "Indian" sensibility, whereas Hindi films, of late aren't able to strike this balance because of their essential non-rootedness.
 For many years, films in Hindi have gone urbane and elitist, while down South, they remained rooted in telling the stories of people in a way they can enjoy as their own.

+Recent South Indian cinema sees a trend of violent heroes, deviating from virtuous protagonists of the past and embracing "bad boy" personas, with violence integrated into their characters gaining popularity.
+Directors, taking on quasi-action director roles, break from traditional templates, earning commendation for creativity.
+Despite critics questioning the rationale, the enduring appeal of violent scenes persists, driven by fans of star-centric films.
+The CBFC's inconsistent certification approach adds to ongoing discourse, reflecting changing preferences in the South Indian cinema landscape.